packit/packit.dev/content/packit-as-a-service/_index.md

 So whenever you run into a flake or feel like you want to retrigger, just type that comment into the PR and enjoy some fine, fresh builds.

-Only project collaborators can re-trigger.
+Only users with write or admin permissions to the repository can re-trigger COPR builds.

 ### How to propose a new downstream update?